hossein1387/chisel-tutorial-wiki/Builtin-Operators.md

 >where for instance *wz* is the bit width of wire *z*, and the *&* rule applies to all bitwise logical operations.

+The bit width inference process continues until no bit width changes.
+Except for right shifts by known constant amounts, the bit-width inference rules specify output bit widths that are never smaller than the input bit widths, and thus, output bit widths either grow or stay the same.
+Furthermore, the width of a register must be specified by the user either explicitly or from the bit width of the reset value or the *next* parameter.
+From these two requirements, we can show that the bit width inference process will converge to a fixed point.

+>Our choice of operator names was constrained by the Scala language.
+We have to use triple equals```===``` for equality and ```=/=``` for inequality to allow the native Scala equals operator to remain usable.

+>We are also planning to add further operators that constrain bitwidth to the larger of the two inputs.

 [Prev (Combinational Circuits)](Combinational Circuits)  [Next (Functional Abstraction)](Functional Abstraction)